 Slab and foundation heave are most commonly caused by these four forces:

 A house built on soils with high clay content will be susceptible to heaving forces because clay-rich soil expands significantly when it gets wet.

-The excavation for a foundation often gives the soil around and under a house a chance to dry out and shrink, as shown in the photo at right.
+The excavation for a foundation often gives the soil around and under a house a chance to dry out and shrink.
 After the house is built, clay-rich soil that gets soaked during wet spells can cause heaving problems, while also damaging foundation walls.